Swiss haven chagrined as commodities traders look East

 Swiss cantons, which compete with each other to attract firms, have been warned to expect more rigorous federal audits of companies seeking renewals of cantonal tax breaks after a dispute between Switzerland and Brazilian mining company Vale (VALE5.SA).

-Swiss authorities are fighting to recoup what they say are 212 million Swiss francs in unpaid back taxes over five years from Vale after tax officials said it had not honoured its commitments under the deal.
+Swiss authorities are fighting to recoup what they say are 212 million Swiss francs ($221.75 million) in unpaid back taxes over five years from Vale after tax officials said it had not honored its commitments under the deal.

 "I imagine that this will drive some multinationals to think twice before setting up shop here," Vale SA President Renato Neves said in a recent interview with Swiss paper Le Temps.